 You may have been discriminated against, if:

 - You are treated differently from others in a similar situation because of your race, color, age*, religion, sex, national origin or ancestry, or physical disability; and

 Your issue can be resolved through conciliation to include compensation for any actual losses incurred because of the discrimination.

 *Not applicable in housing or public accommodations.

 If I feel like I am being discriminated against, what should I do?

-What can the Human Rights Office do for me?
+What can the Office of Diversity & Human Rights Office do for me?

-The Albuquerque Human Rights Office provides for resolution of discrimination complaints, community outreach, training, fair housing, technical assistance, and a broad range of other human rights related activities.
-Discrimination complaints are investigated and/or conciliated in employment, housing, and public accommodations.
+The Office of Diversity and Human Rights provides for resolution of discrimination complaints, community outreach, technical assistance, and a broad range of other human rights related activities.
+Discrimination complaints are addressed and/or conciliated in employment, housing, and public accommodations.